Table of Contents

 During this time, the proctor will first check if your system meets the necessary requirements and ensure that no other applications are running on your computer.

 “I was really nervous, but my proctor was super helpful.
 She answered all my doubts before starting the test.”

-You will be asked to provide your contact number, display your ID, and show the front and back of your whiteboard.
+They ask you for your contact number, display your ID, and show the front and back of your whiteboard.
 Then, you’ll have to take pictures and record videos of your work area for the proctor to see.

-What is the experience of the GMAT Online Exam like?
+What is the experience of the GMAT online exam like?

 Although it may not seem so, there are significant differences between the GMAT Online Exam and the regular GMAT exam taken at the test center.

-The time, scoring, and the number of items are the same for the Quantitative, Verbal, and Integrated Reasoning sections.
+The time, scoring, and the number of items is the same for the Quantitative, Verbal, and Integrated Reasoning sections.
 But, for this exam, the sections will appear in a fixed order – Quantitative, Verbal, and Integrated Reasoning.

 - Quantitative – 31 / 62 minutes

 - Integrated Reasoning – 12 / 30 minutes